 Many businesses don’t understand exactly how much money they should be spending on their mobile app marketing to succeed.
-Learn five tips that can help a small business successfully market their app on a tight budget.
+Learn five tips that can help a small business successfully market its app on a tight budget.

 Business owners who create a mobile app to effectively engage with their customers often struggle to promote the app and acquire loyal users.
 Just building an app and putting it in app stores is not enough.